 Trilingual markers throughout provide more information on significant landmarks.
 Walk the trail and take a break at Church Alley and George Rodrigue pocket parks and PJ Allain Waterfront Park and Sculptural Garden, which are the perfect spots to snap a few selfies.

 Want to get out of town?
 The Historic Jeanerette Trail is a self guided tour of Sugar City, with the Jeanerette Museum, LeJeune’s Bakery, Cooper Street and even some plantations along the way.

 The heat in South Louisiana is no joke so we thought tossing in a few indoor options would be helpful, as well.

 Konriko Company Store is home to the oldest operating rice mill in the U.S., which celebrated a century of operation in 2012.
-The store features a selection of KONRIKO® products and other local food products, arts and crafts.
+Visit the mill and shop their selection of KONRIKO® products, other local food products and arts and crafts.

 And if you decide you'd rather make the day a stay at home adventure, check out our virtual experiences blog for self guided tours, videos, puzzles and more.